- Housing and Residence Life Handbook

 7. Await the “all clear” signal from emergency officials prior to re-entry.

-8. Be sure to inform the University Resident Administrator and Resident Advisor if any fire extinguisher equipment was used or fire detection equipment was damaged as a result of the emergency situation, even if a staff member was present at the time of the emergency.
+8. Be sure to inform the University Community Director and Resident Advisor if any fire extinguisher equipment was used or fire detection equipment was damaged as a result of the emergency situation, even if a staff member was present at the time of the emergency.
 This will assist with equipment replacement.

-9. Contact the University Residence Administrator, Resident Advisor, or the Housing Office if you have questions relative to a fire or other emergency situation that may exist in your area.
+9. Contact the University Community Director, Resident Advisor, or the Housing Office if you have questions relative to a fire or other emergency situation that may exist in your area.

 It is very important that you stand away from the buildings and parking lot entrances so that emergency vehicles will have clear passage.